iq-motion-control/iq-module-communication-doc/docs/manual/manual_advanced_arming.rst

 the 15% throttle commands, but its armed state will not change.

 If we instead begin sending 5% throttle commands, those commands will fall within the disarming throttle region, so they are counted as disarming throttles.
-When the first of these 5% throttle commands are received the module will immediately begin a disarming transition.
+When enough of these 5% throttle commands are received as defined by *Consecutive Disarming Throttles to Disarm*, the module will immediately begin a disarming transition.
 For more details on what the behavior of the module will be during the disarming transition, refer to the :ref:`advanced_disarming_behavior` section.

 Throttle Region Overlap